drewmullen/harvester-go-sdk/docs/HarvesterhciIoV1beta1VirtualMachineRestore.md

 ### NewHarvesterhciIoV1beta1VirtualMachineRestore

-`func NewHarvesterhciIoV1beta1VirtualMachineRestore(apiVersion string, kind string, spec HarvesterhciIoV1beta1VirtualMachineRestoreSpec, ) *HarvesterhciIoV1beta1VirtualMachineRestore`
+`func NewHarvesterhciIoV1beta1VirtualMachineRestore(spec HarvesterhciIoV1beta1VirtualMachineRestoreSpec, ) *HarvesterhciIoV1beta1VirtualMachineRestore`

 NewHarvesterhciIoV1beta1VirtualMachineRestore instantiates a new HarvesterhciIoV1beta1VirtualMachineRestore object
 This constructor will assign default values to properties that have it defined,